 Because they are under the deck, they will not last as long.
 Being exposes to water all the time increases the rate of corrosion significantly.

-On the other hand, under-deck ladders will not take any space on your boat, and your toes will be safe.
+On the other hand, an under-deck ladder will not take any space on your boat, and your toes will be safe.

 Permanent or Removable Ladders

-The reason why I did not include removable ladders in one of the main categories is that I wanted to touch on the mounting options quickly.
+I did not include removable ladders in one of the main categories because I wanted to quickly touch on the mounting options.

 You can either install the ladder permanently or use removable ladders.
 There are benefits to both, but also some negatives.

 I don’t feel like I should discuss this subject in dept as it is pretty obvious, but I will quickly mention the main differences which are as follows:

 Permanent ladder – sturdy, longer-lasting ladder, easy to deploy, and always available for when you need them.